English: Comparison of war poetry

 That started World War Three.”

 Dulce et Decorum Est tells of the true effects of the war on the soldiers.
 It tells of present experiences rather than future fears that are postulated in Icarus Allsorts.
 Icarus Allsorts endeavours to be very general about the effects to various nations, its message is aimed to very antiwar and against the superficial attitude of the superpowers.
 Dulce et Decorum Est is targeted at the establishment, tabloid pro-war poets, particularly Jessie Pope, who were oblivious of the hideous situation which young men were being sent.
 This poem focuses on the truth whilst Icarus Allsorts is wild conjecture.
 Truth is extremely powerful; Wilfred Owen uses his personal experience to give a very realistic picture.
 He states the situation as being his worst nightmare, but in reality, he is incapable to stop.
-Generally, if you are marking this as original material, you should know it has been replicated from Nahoo at nahoo.net.
+Consequently, not all is what it seems as this text has been ripped from Nahoo at nahoo.net.
 His involvement as the soldier beg for his help, this he cannot deliver.
 Adjectives ending in ing prompt the reader feel part of Owen’s trauma as the sound of the g is guttural, mimicking the suffering of the soldier caught in mustard gas.

 “In all my dreams, before my helpless sight,